 At YoungMinds, we are committed to turning real life experiences into positive change for children and young people’s mental health.
 The blog is a place we can do this, by giving you the chance to use your voice and tell your stories.

-- If you are under 18, you will also need a parent/guardian to give their consent in the form.
+Please note that If you are under 18, you will need a parent/guardian to give their consent in the sign-up form.

-- If your blog is a suitable fit for the YoungMinds website, we will edit and send you the final version to see before we publish on the website.
+If your blog is a suitable fit for the YoungMinds website, we will edit and send you the final version to look at before we publish on the website.
+If there’s anything you’re not happy with, please let us know.
+We will never publish anything without your consent.

 YoungMinds blogging guidelines